pyroaddon/pyroaddon/README.md

 # pyroaddon
-A monkeypatcher add-on for Pyrogram
+A monkeypatcher add-on for [Pyrogram](https://github.com/pyrogram/pyrogram)

 ## Introduction
-pyroaddon is a compilation of utils i developed for extend my personal use of Pyrogram.
-Then i started to use it and more bots and now i published it to make it easier to be installed in new projects.
+pyroaddon contains the same functionalities as [pyromod](https://github.com/usernein/pyromod) plus some more.
+So basically it's pyromod on steroids.

-It works *together* with pyrogram, this is *not* a fork nor modded version.
+pyroaddon works *together* with pyrogram, this is *not* a fork nor modded version.
 It does monkey patching to add features to Pyrogram classes.

 IMPORTANT: you should have installed asyncio pyrogram.